Jocelyn Pook

 Jocelyn Pook (/ˈdʒɒslɪn ˈpʊk/, rhyming with "book") (born 14 February 1960) is an English composer who is known for her scores for many films, including Eyes Wide Shut, The Merchant of Venice and The Wife.
+In addition to her film work, Pook has released three studio albums.
+The album Deluge led Stanley Kubrick to notice her work and facilitated her entry into film scoring.
 Her principal instrument is the viola.
-Her scores and performances have been widely recorded, and have received multiple awards.
+Her scores and performances have received multiple awards from organisations like the British Academy of Film and Television Arts and the American Society of Composers, Authors and Publishers.

 Education

 Pook graduated in 1983 from London's Guildhall School of Music and Drama where she studied the viola with David Takeno and piano with Carola Grindea.

 One of Pook`s first performance jobs was playing the violin in the musical composition for the Internationalist Theatre production of Miss Julie.